charbroadley/punk_pints/README.md

 ### Run the app
 `npm start`
-This should automatically open http://localhost:3000 in the browser

 ## Changes I'd Like to Make
 1. Currently the user can add to the lists before a beer has been selected, this adds an empty item to the list.
 I'd like to stop them from being able to do this.